 Optimize your website for all devices

 Remember that not only the desktop version of your website needs to be fast.
-At least half of all Internet users use a smartphone, which is why Google now uses the page speed of the mobile version of a website as the basis for its ranking.
+At least half of all internet users use a smartphone, which is why Google now primarily uses the page speed of the mobile version of a website for ranking.
 So there's no way around improving the speed of the mobile version of your site if you want to get a good ranking.

 If the architecture of your website is a bit outdated, you might want to experiment with caching plugins.
 Or use server-side caching.
 Installing the AMP plugin on your website is a good way to improve speed for mobile visitors.

 It's up to you now!

-What questions about website speed and PageSpeed Insights do you have?
+What questions do you have about page speed and PageSpeed Insights?
 Please use the comment function.
-Do you want to be informed about new contributions to WordPress & Performance?
-Then follow us on Twitteror Facebook , or subscribe to our Newsletter.
+Do you want to hear about new articles on WordPress and performance?
+Then follow us on Twitteror Facebook , or subscribe to our newsletter.